jfrog/SwampUp2021/SU-304-DevOps-Automation-with-Artifactory/doc/Lab3.md

 Successfully, we are able to complete CI Integration

+## End of Lab 3.
+Below section is completely optional

 # OPTIONAL (if you are ahead of others in the lab)
 ## Context